CastielWong/MVP/Python/Syntax/generic/basic.md

 ```

 ### Walrus
-Walrus operator is used for _Assignment Expressions_.
+Walrus operator is used for _Assignment Expression_.
 ```py
 with open(__file__, "r") as fr:
     # output content of current file